Diversity in the Preschool Classroom: 8 Considerations to Avoid Cultural Clashes

 - When displaying photos of the children and families, do they reflect their cultural backgrounds?
 Do they avoid stereotypical representations of food, clothing, and practices?

-- Do you view cultural differences potential resources or as challenges to overcome?
+- Do you view cultural differences as potential resources or as challenges to overcome?

 - Do classroom labels, dictations, and signs reflect the children’s first languages?

 - Do you discuss cultural differences in a positive, respectful way?
 For example, you might say, “Nina, you are standing very close to Hasan.
 Hasan, you keep moving away from Nina.
 I wonder if Hasan needs more space around his body.
 Hasan, you can ask Nina to take one step back.”